ThrowyWowy/Siltra/README.md

     - Connect Housing chat to a Discord channel, messages sent in Discord send in Housing chat, vice versa.
 - Player linking/verification.
 (In Discord)
     - Links players' username to their Discord username. (example#1234)
+- Stat interfacing.
+    - Being able to edit stats of players, using commands like:
+        /editstats (player) (stat) (amount)

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=620571802)